-Agent Licensing: IIABW worked closely with Congress to pass H.R.
+- Agent Licensing: IIABW worked closely with Congress to pass H.R.
 26, the Terrorism Risk Insurance Program Reauthorization Act of 2015.
-The law included an amendment which will create NARAB - a tool which will make it much easier for agencies to keep licenses in multiple states.
+The law included an amendment which will create NARAB - a tool which will eventually make it much easier for agencies to keep licenses in multiple states.
 We are still waiting for the NARAB Board to be appointed.
 NARAB II Big I Member Guide.pdf

 Day at the Capitol

 Every year IIABW works with other industry groups on an All Industry Day at the Capitol to educate insurance professionals on the latest legislative and regulatory issues and to lobby legislators on IIABW's legislative priorities.
-To view pictures from a recent Day at the Capitol will be held on March 8, 2021.
+The 2021 Day at the Capitol will be held on March 8, 2021.

 Big I Pac

 By joining IIABW, you also become a member of our national association, the Independent Insurance Agents and Brokers of America (IIABA).
 IIABA lobbies the U.S. Congress on behalf of agents and brokers.
 Agents from IIABW each year meet with our Congressional delegation in Washington D.C.
-Click Here to read about the issues discussed during our last visit.
+Click here for a summary of the issues discussed during our most recent visits in 2021.

-InsurPac, IIABA's political action committee, represents agents' and brokers' views on federal issues and helps elect favorable candidates to the U.S. Senate and House of Representatives.
-IIABW annually raises $15,000 for InsurPac.
-Here is a list of contributors from last year: insurpac16.pdf
+InsurPac,, IIABA's political action committee, represents agents' and brokers' views on federal issues and helps elect favorable candidates to the U.S. Senate and House of Representatives.
+IIABW annually raises over $13,000 for InsurPac.
+Here is a list of contributors from last year: insurpac in 2020.pdf